WillTheFarmer/apache-logs-to-mysql/.github/README.md

 |%{User-Agent}i|The User-Agent HTTP request header.
 This is the identifying information that the client browser reports about itself.|
 |%{VARNAME}C|ADDED - The contents of cookie VARNAME in request sent to server.
 Only version 0 cookies are fully supported.
 Format String is optional.|
 ## Two supported Error Log Formats
-Application processes Error Logs with default format for threaded MPMs (Multi-Processing Modules).
-If you're running Apache 2.4 on any platform and
-ErrorLogFormat is not defined in config files this is the Error Log format.
-Also processes additional format below which adds %v - The canonical ServerName of the current server.
+Application processes Error Logs with ***default format*** for threaded MPMs (Multi-Processing Modules).
+If you're running Apache 2.4 on any platform and ErrorLogFormat is not defined in config files this is the Error Log format.
 |Format String|Description|
 |-------------|-----------|
 |%{u}t|The current time including micro-seconds|